 Consider how long you want your unemployment insurance to pay out for if you lose your job.

 Then you can start looking at looking at income protection providers.
 Click on ‘get quotes’ at the top of this page and fill out the form, giving details about yourself and your current employment.

 The information you give means we can give you the best options, including cover from a variety of unemployment insurance UK providers.

-Compare unemployment insurance policies from the options given to find the one you want.
+Compare unemployment insurance, UK providers and policies from the options given to find the one you want.
 We’ll list them by price, but it’s always wise to get the best level of cover you can afford.

 An income protection insurance policy typically last's until you return to work, retire, or die.
 But it depends on the specifics of your policy.